Hepatocellular carcinoma: Pathogenesis

+Bile salts from the hepatocyte cytoplasm are transferred by the bile salt export pump into the bile canaliculi.
+A deficiency in bile salt export resulting from a mutation in the gene ABCB11 (ATP-binding cassette, subfamily B member 11) that encodes the bile salt export pump can result in intrahepatic toxic accumulation of bile salts.
+Individuals with such mutations have an increased incidence of hepatocellular carcinoma or cholangiocarcinoma (bile duct cancer).

 Diagnosis

 Methods of diagnosis in HCC have evolved with the improvement in medical imaging.
 The evaluation of both asymptomatic patients and those with symptoms of liver disease involves blood testing and imaging evaluation.
 Historically, a biopsy of a tumor was required to prove an HCC diagnosis.
 However, imaging (especially MRI) findings may be conclusive enough without histopathologic confirmation.

 Screening

 HCC remains associated with a high mortality rate, in part because initial diagnosis commonly occurs at an advanced stage of disease.
 As with other cancers, outcomes are significantly improved if treatment is initiated earlier in the disease process.
-Since the vast majority of HCC cases occur in people with certain chronic liver diseases, especially those with cirrhosis, liver screening is commonly advocated in this population.
-Specific screening guidelines continue to evolve over time as evidence of its clinical impact becomes available.
-In the United States, the most commonly observed guidelines are those published by the American Association for the Study of Liver Diseases(AASLD), which recommends ultrasound screenings every six months for people with cirrhosis, with or without measurement of blood levels of tumor marker alpha-fetoprotein (AFP).
+Since the vast majority of HCC cases occur in people with certain chronic liver diseases, especially those with cirrhosis, liver cancer screening is recommended in this population.
+In the United States, the American Association for the Study of Liver Diseases(AASLD) recommends ultrasound screenings every six months for people with cirrhosis, with or without measurement of blood levels of the tumor marker alpha-fetoprotein (AFP).
 Elevated levels of AFP are associated with active HCC disease, though their reliability can be inconsistent.
 At levels >20, sensitivity is 41–65% and specificity is 80–94%.
-However, at levels >200, sensitivity is 31 and specificity is 99%.
+However, at levels >200, sensitivity is 31% and specificity is 99%.

 On ultrasound, HCC often appears as a small hypoechoic lesion with poorly defined margins and coarse, irregular internal echoes.
 When the tumor grows, it can sometimes appear heterogeneous with fibrosis, fatty change, and calcifications.
 This heterogeneity can look similar to cirrhosis and the surrounding liver parenchyma.
-A systematic review found that the sensitivity was 60% (95% CI 44–76%) and specificity was 97% (95% CI 95–98%) compared with pathologic examination of an explanted or resected liver as the reference standard.
+A systematic review found that the sensitivity was 60% and specificity was 97% as compared with pathologic examination of an explanted or resected liver as the reference standard.
 The sensitivity increases to 79% with AFP correlation.
+Hepatic nodules that are less than 1 centimeter in size on surveillance ultrasound require serial imaging to ensure stability and to monitor for potential transformation to HCC.

 Controversy remains as to the most effective screening protocols.
-For example, while some data support decreased mortality related to screening people with hepatitis B infection, the AASLD notes, “There are no randomized trials [for screening] in Western populations with cirrhosis secondary to chronic hepatitis C or fatty liver disease, and thus there is some controversy surrounding whether surveillance truly leads to a reduction in mortality in this population of patients with cirrhosis.”
+For example, while some data support decreased mortality related to screening people with hepatitis B infection, the AASLD notes, "There are no randomized trials [for screening] in Western populations with cirrhosis secondary to chronic hepatitis C or fatty liver disease, and thus there is some controversy surrounding whether surveillance truly leads to a reduction in mortality in this population of patients with cirrhosis."